 Our trip was one of its kind: a once in a lifetime experience.
 I hope that my description of the trip tells that to the reader, too.
 For me, it opened the steamboat work at lake Saimaa as the shipmaster of Hurma.
 I am still doing that in the summer taking turns with another shipmaster.
 In addition, after this trip and all the ad hoc challenges it had, I haven’t felt very stressed about any steamboat challenges.
 At least this trip gave me some perspective on things.
 Of course, I had been familiar with steamboat steering after the years with a scheduled route steamer between Tampere and Virrat, but on this trip there were as many ad hoc situations that there would normally be in a couple of years of route traffic.

-Those who took part of this steamboat trip still remember the spirit it created among the participants.
-For me, it created a lot of friendships as well.
+Those who took part of this steamboat trip still remember the spirit it created among the participants and organizers – lot of friendly local people, too For me, it created a lot of friendships as well.
 Meeting the ones ’who were there’ usually ends up talking about St. Peterburg’s regatta.
 Not so often anymore, of course.
 And I am sure that people who weren’t there were quite fed up after a couple of years of talking only about ”in St. Petersburg we…”

 Many of the sayings that the trip created are still used and many of the legends are told.
 Like the one about Russian electrician who tried with his tongue-moistened finger if there was current or not.
 The friendly Russian people, using sign language and broken English to express oneself were highlights, too.
 And the famous bridges of St. Petersburg became familiar to the crew of Hurma as well: once we were left to the wrong side.
 After negotiations with a taxi driver we found out that he had a ”bridge problem”—it would cost a lot of money to take the possible route that was much longer than normally.
 The other night ”bridge problem” consisted of bridges being in normal position: he couldn’t get enough money for the ride.
 And as usual, all of these stories tend to change and become even more legendary as the time goes by.
 It had to be said that this story would probably be quite different if told by someone else.